fsmalik/bindingsite_cnn/README.md

 The Keras code is written in CPU form, but was meant to be converted to GPU since the calculations are intensive.
 I currently only have MacOS, and this is the reason the project is currently on hold.

-However, certain scripts in the program can still be used for other things.
+However, certain scripts in the program can still be used for other tasks.

 __Requirements:__